Group of automorphisms for strongly quasi invariant states: Automorphism group and quasi invariant states

 \end{prop} \Proof We use Proposition \ref{prop:G-strongly_quasi_G-action} to see that for any $x\in \mathcal A$,

-This proves the statement. \EndProof\\ Imposing a condition further, we get a stronger result. \begin{prop} Suppose that the function $g\mapsto \psi(g(x))$ is continuous for each linear functional $\psi$ and let $\varphi$ be a faithful state on a $C^*$-algebra $\mathcal A$ which is $G$-strongly quasi invariant.
+This proves the statement. \EndProof\\ Imposing a further condition, we get a stronger result. \begin{prop} Suppose that the function $g\mapsto \psi(g(x))$ is continuous for each $\psi\in \mathcal A_*$ and let $\varphi$ be a faithful state on a von Neumann algebra $\mathcal A$ which is $G$-strongly quasi invariant.
 If $G$ commutes with the automorphism group $(\sigma_t^\varphi)$, then for each mean $\eta$ on $G$, it holds that